sympy/sympy/doc/src/tutorials/biomechanics/biomechanical-model-example.rst

 Biomechanical Model Example
 ===========================

-:obj:`~sympy.physics._biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and tendons.
+:obj:`~sympy.physics.biomechanics` provides features to enhance models created with :obj:`~sympy.physics.mechanics` with force producing elements that model muscles and tendons.
 In this tutorial, we will introduce the features of this package by adding muscles to a simple model of a human arm that moves a lever.